 Add new users.
-You can add users.
-These could be fictional users, or real users helping you with development.
+You can add fictitious or real users to help you with development.
 When ready, choose Next.

 Assign licenses to unlicensed users.
 For any users that you want to be able to work with the subscription, grant them a license.
 When ready, choose Next.

 Share sign-in credentials.
 For any real users that will access the subscription, you must share their sign-in credentials with them.
 You can choose a method, such as email, download, or print.
 When ready, choose Next.

 Install your Office apps.
 You have the option of installing Office apps to your computer.
 When ready, choose Next.